 Common Causes of Commercial Trucking Accidents

-Truck drivers must make safe decisions and operate their vehicles with care to avoid crashing.
+Large truck accidents are almost always preventable.
+Truck drivers are legally required to operate their vehicles with care to avoid crashing.
 Trucking companies are also responsible for ensuring the safety of their trucks, equipment, and drivers.
+Common causes of wrecks include:

-- Distracted truck driver
+- Distracted driving

 - Texting while driving

-- Broken hours-of-service regulations
+- Violations of hours-of-service regulations

-- Speeding
+- Speeding and reckless driving

 - Incorrect braking techniques